nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 The IPC peripheral is presented to Zephyr as an Interprocessor Mailbox (IPM) device.
 The OpenAMP library uses the IPM SHIM layer, which in turn uses the IPC driver in `nrfx`_.

+.. |note| replace:: It is currently only possible to upgrade the firmware on the application core.
+   Also, there is currently no support for upgrading the bootloader (:doc:`mcuboot:index`) on the nRF5430.

+.. include:: ug_nrf52.rst
+   :start-after: fota_upgrades_start
+   :end-before: fota_upgrades_end

 Available samples
 *****************